lailalelouch/all-potatoes-doc/04_create_recipe/06_javascript_5_dynamic_form.md

     };
 ```

-You can added any classes you want to add to the button here by just adding space and the class name to `addCssClass` or `deleteCssClass`.
+You can add any classes you want to add to the button here by just adding space and the class name to `addCssClass` or `deleteCssClass`.
 You can even change the text shown on the button.

 And you're finally done from the create recipe page.
 What a ride!!!